-Android Enterprise Recommended is a validation program offered by Google for devices, vendors and partners launched in February 2018.
-The program currently focuses on devices, but will extend out later this year.
+Android Enterprise Recommended is a validation programme offered by Google for devices, vendors and partners launched in February 2018.
+The program currently focuses on devices and EMMs, but will continue to extend out to carriers and MSPs in 2019.

 The goal behind Android Enterprise Recommended devices is to provide a simple, Google-recommended list of devices that meet a set of elevated enterprise-grade requirements.
 In doing this, there are benefits for both organisations choosing devices for business and the OEMs that take part.